Apostolique/Agar.io-bot/README.md

 # Agar.io-bot
 The aim of the project is to create a bot that can play Agar.io

-To run the script, you need to install Greasemonkey in Firefox.
+To run the script, you need to install Greasemonkey / Tampermonkey in your browser.
 Then activate the script on the page http://agar.io/

 #How to Install
 **Videos**